rwxrob/zet/20220306233527/README.md

 their language is.
 Remember, this is a language that has willing and openly stated --- by it's core team leaders who don't even follow their own code of conduct (according to the "mod team" who resigned in disgust) --- that "Rust is and always will be political."
-What is Rust decides to sneak in a backdoor (if they haven't already)?
+What if Rust decides to sneak in a backdoor (if they haven't already)?
 There is no fucking way to know if they did or didn't.